Effective Dynamics of Interacting Fermions from Semiclassical Theory to the Random Phase Approximation: Acknowledgements and Declarations

-The author has been supported by the Gruppo Nazionale per la Fisica Matematica (GNFM) of the Istituto Nazionale di Alta Matematica ``Francesco Severi'' (INdAM) in Italy.
-The author has no conflicts to disclose.
+The author has been supported by the Gruppo Nazionale per la Fisica Matematica (GNFM) of the Istituto Nazionale di Alta Matematica ``Francesco Severi'' (INdAM) in Italy and the European Research Council (ERC) through the Starting Grant \textsc{FermiMath}, grant agreement nr.~101040991.
+The author does not have any conflicts of interest to disclose.
+Data sharing is not applicable to this article as no new data were created or analyzed.